 The initiative could invite students to keep a learning journal or create a blog about themselves and their learning with some prompt questions guided by the teacher.
 This can help them to identify learning goals, record evidence of success and reflect on their learning needs.
 There are lots of nice journals available now which can help engage students in the reflection process.
-You may find some more ideas here (https://ncca.ie/media/1151/managing-informationand-thinking april-2015.pdf).
+You may find some more ideas here.

-e) Being Numerate
+E) Being Numerate